By Marcin Wojtyczka

 - Check for water or sediment in the fuel tank.
 Drain off a sample from the bottom of the tank

-- Check raw water strainer and clear if necessary
+- Check a raw water strainer and clear it if necessary

 - Check battery electrolyte levels.
 Top up if low